-Similar to vacuum, analyze too is a time-consuming operation.
+Similar to Redshift Vacuum, analyze too is a time-consuming operation.
 To get all the tables which need to have its stats updated you can run the query below.

 SELECT "schema" + '.' + "table" FROM svv_table_info where stats_off > 10

-This query will return all the tables whose stats are off by 10%.
+This Redshift Vacuum and Analyze query will return all the tables whose stats are off by 10%.

 E.g. ANALYZE VERBOSE users;

-Apart from this guide on Redshift Vacuum and Analyze, we have also discussed the right way to choose distribution keys and sort keys.
-Also, as part of our Amazon Redshift blog series, you can read a detailed account where we have gone deep into understanding Amazon Redshift Architecture.
+Apart from this guide on Amazon Redshift Vacuum and Analyze, we have also discussed the right way to choose distribution keys and sort keys.
+Also, as part of our Amazon Redshift blog series, you can read a detailed account where we have gone deep into understanding Amazon Redshift architecture.

 This completes the second section of the Amazon Redshift Vacuum and Analyze tutorial on when and how you can leverage Amazon Redshift Vacuum.

 This article teaches you about the Amazon Redshift Vacuum and Analyze.
 It provides in-depth knowledge about the concepts associated with it to help you implement them and improve your query and data performance.
 Integrating complex data from numerous sources into a destination of your choice such as Amazon Redshift can be challenging especially for a beginner & this is where Hevo saves the day.